cits3200-team37/mtd/server/Documentation/docs/backend/endpoints.md

 #### Description

 This endpoint runs the `simulate_without_saving` function that can be found in `experiments/run.py`.
-It returns the resulting network of the simulation in a format that can be used with Javascript graphing library [d3](https://d3js.org/).
+It returns the resulting evaluation details of the simulation as a dictionary object.
+Some elements such as the MTD Record and Attack Record require restructuring / further processing on the frontend to extract relevant data and be compatible with the Javascript graphing library [d3](https://d3js.org/).

 #### Request body